cryogon/SpotifyClone/README.md

 ﻿# SpotifyClone
  ## About
- - *Made with Vanilla JS with any libaries*
+ - *Made with Vanilla JS without any libaries*
  - *Have Lots Of Bug*

  ## Setup